vansjyo/DeepMARS/README.md

 2. Keep the test and training images in the data folder.

-3. Due to size issue in github, the model has not provided with the repository.
+3. Due to size issue in github, the model has not been provided with the repository.
 Please download the trained model from [this link](https://cloud.iitmandi.ac.in/f/be50f650fa/?raw=1).
 Keep the downloaded model in the home directory i.e. the code directory.

 4. If training is required on your data set, change "training=True" in the line 139 of DeepMARS.py code.